SEAL-Embedded/sigtekx/README.md

-This is the folder where CUDA is made in Linux :)
+This is the folder where CUDA is made in Linux and Windows :)